benclifford/acme-smuggler/README.md

 > discover x :: Maybe Integer
 Nothing
 ```

+And! `Void` has no values at all, but acme-smuggler even lets you
+smuggle values into `Void`.
+Or into any other Haskell type.

 Here are slides for a short talk that I gave at the London Haskell User Group:
 http://www.hawaga.org.uk/ben/tech/london-hug-acme-smuggler/presentation.html